We deliver innovative products that enhance the lives of millions of people around the world.

 In Japan, prasugrel was developed in collaboration with Ube Industries.
-We launched Efient® for the treatment of patients with ischemic heart disease undergoing PCI in May 2014, and are currently conducting phase 3 studies on patients with ischemic cerebrovascular disease were completed in 2016, and Daiichi Sankyo is evaluating the data with regard to the next step.
+We launched Efient® for the treatment of patients with ischemic heart disease undergoing PCI in May 2014.
+Phase 3 studies on patients with ischemic cerebrovascular disease were completed in 2016, and Daiichi Sankyo is evaluating the data with regard to the next step.

 Developed solely by Daiichi Sankyo, edoxaban is an once-daily, oral anticoagulant that specifically, reversibly and directly inhibits factor Xa, which is an important factor in the coagulation system that leads to blood clotting.
 In 2011, we launched edoxaban as Lixiana® in Japan for the prevention of venous thromboembolism (VTE) in patients undergoing total knee replacement surgery, total hip replacement surgery, and hip fracture surgery.

-Two global phase 3 studies, ENGAGE AF-TIMI 48 for the prevention of stroke or systematic embolic events in patients with atrial fibrillation (irregular heart rate) and Hokusai-VTE for the treatment and prevention of recurrences of VTE in patients with an acute symptomatic deep vein thrombosis (DVT) and/or pulmonary embolism (PE), were completed and, based on the results of the two studies, the first approval of edoxaban for those indications was received in Japan in 2014, followed by the United States and the EU in 2015.
+Based on the two global phase 3 studies, ENGAGE AF-TIMI 48 for the prevention of stroke or systematic embolic events in patients with atrial fibrillation (irregular heart rate) and Hokusai-VTE for the treatment and prevention of recurrences of VTE in patients with an acute symptomatic deep vein thrombosis (DVT) and/or pulmonary embolism (PE), edoxaban is now approved and launched for those indications in more than 20 countries worldwide.

 Denosumab is the world’s first fully human monoclonal antibody that specifically targets human RANK ligand, a protein that plays a key role in bone breakdown.
 Daiichi Sankyo has been working on denosumab since 2007, when we received the rights from Amgen Inc. to manufacture the antibody in Japan.
 In April 2012, Denosumab went on sale in Japan as RANMARK® for the treatment of bone complications stemming from multiple myeloma and bone metastases from solid tumors, and in May 2014 for the treatment of giant cell tumor of bone.

 Additionally, denosumab received approval in Japan for the treatment of osteoporosis in March 2013 and went on sale in June 2013 as PRALIA®.
-Daiichi Sankyo also completed a phase 3 study on Japanese patients with rheumatoid arthritis and currently is preparing an application for manufacturing and marketing approval for that indication.
-In addition, Daiichi Sankyo is currently participating in a global phase 3 study of adjuvant treatment for women with early-stage breast cancer.
+Daiichi Sankyo also applied for Japan-sNDA approval for treatment of rheumatoid arthritis patients in September 2016 and currently it is under the review.
+In addition, Daiichi Sankyo is currently participating in a global phase 3 study of adjuvant treatment for women with early-stage breast cancer (D-CARE).